morinted/schedule-generator/README.md

 - Sorting by various attributes, including start time, days off, and length of day.
 - Can ignore discussion groups and tutorials when sorting (eg. A day with only a discussion group would be considered a day off)

-### Future Plans

-These are problems that exist or features that are to be implemented.
-Consider this a bug list:

-- GUI: When connecting to server, the message box can get caught behind the main window.

 ## User's Guide